Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Introduction

-In this article, we develop a general semiparametric framework to obtain new estimators for identifying the causal effects of a time-varying treatment parameterized by the MSQM.
-As a complement to the IPW (\citealp{hogan2004marginal}), we first propose an iterative conditional regression (ICR) approach based on a sequence of nested regressions for the outcome distributions given the time-dependent covariates and treatment history.
-We then derive the efficient influence function (EIF) for the causal parameters of the MSQM, which then motivates a doubly robust and locally efficient estimator that combines IPW and ICR.
-This doubly robust estimator offers stronger protection against model misspecification (than IPW and ICR alone), and permits consistent estimation of the MSQM when either the models associated with IPW or those with ICR are correctly specified.
-When all models are correct, the doubly robust estimator achieves the semiparametric efficiency lower bound (\citealp{bickel1993efficient}).
-Construction of the doubly robust MSQM estimator differs from the doubly robust estimators for the marginal structural mean models (MSMMs) (\citealp{bang2005doubly,petersen2014targeted,babino2019multiple}) in that (i) the estimating equation for the doubly robust MSQM estimator is discontinuous in the causal parameters and (ii) the specification of the full potential outcome distribution is required, as dictated by the form of the EIF.
-To alleviate the computational challenge with discontinuity, we consider a local distribution function to construct an asymptotically equivalent and yet smoothed estimating equation, which permits the use of a standard derivative-based algorithm for point estimation as well as fast computation of the asymptotic standard errors.
-To assist flexible specification of outcome distribution, we use a series of nested heteroscedastic Gaussian linear regressions (subject to a monotone transformation of the original outcome).
-Under mild regularity conditions, we prove the doubly robust consistency and asymptotically normality of our new MSQM estimator.
-Additionally, we discuss an associated extension designed to incorporate nonparametric machine learning estimators.
+In this article, we develop a semiparametric framework to obtain new estimators for identifying the causal effects of a time-varying treatment parameterized by the MSQM.
+As a complement to the IPW, we first propose an iterative conditional regression (ICR) approach based on a sequence of nested regressions for the outcome distributions given the time-dependent covariates and treatments. {Inspired from the existing efficiency theory of the marginal structural mean model (MSMM) \citep{van2003unified}, we derive the efficient influence function (EIF) for the causal parameters in the MSQM, which motivates a doubly robust and locally efficient estimator that combines IPW and ICR.
+Similar to the existing doubly robust MSMM estimator (\citealp{van2003unified,bang2005doubly}), our doubly robust MSQM estimator offers stronger protection against model misspecification, and permits consistent estimation of when either the models associated with IPW or those with ICR are correctly specified, but not necessarily both.
+However, construction of the doubly robust MSQM estimator differs from the doubly robust MSMM estimators due to its two distinct features: (1) the EIF of MSQM is discontinuous in the causal parameters and (2) the EIF of MSQM involves the full potential outcome distribution as a nuisance, which necessitates the specification of the entire potential outcome distribution rather than just the mean as in MSMM.} To alleviate the computational challenge with discontinuity, we consider a local distribution function to construct an asymptotically equivalent and yet smoothed estimating equation; this permits the use of a standard derivative-based algorithm for point estimation as well as fast computation of the asymptotic standard errors.
+Finally, our estimators for MSQM require the sequential ignorability assumption \citep{robins1999estimation}, which assumes the absence of unmeasured baseline and time-dependent confounding.
+Because the ignorability assumption is not empirically verifiable from the observed data alone, we additionally contribute a new sensitivity analysis strategy to assess the impact on MSQM estimates in the presence of unmeasured confounding.